Eight-Week Intensive Program

 - Submit required documents

 - A copy of your international passport or U.S. passport or U.S. green card

 - A bank document in English and on official bank letterhead proving the account holder has a minimum of $7,100.5 for the session you will study in the Language Institute.
 If the bank account is in the name of someone other than you, the account holder must complete and sign a to verify the required bank document.
 The bank document must be less than 3 months old.

 - A copy of your admission letter to a U.S. undergraduate degree program

-- Submit payment by international credit/debit card or bank account using Flywire.
+- Submit payment by international credit/debit card or wire transfer using Flywire.
 Payment must be made in full at the time of application submission.

 IMPORTANT: Applicants will receive an acceptance document and an I-20 for the dates of the program.
 Applicants must use the I-20 issued by the Georgia Tech Language Institute when applying for an F-1 visa and entering the U.S. After completion of the Language Institute program, the student's SEVIS record will be transferred to the Office of International Education at your new university.

 Space in the program is limited and will be filled on a first-come, first-served basis.